-WALL MOUNTED EQUIPMENT TOUCH INTER-FACE - The Equipment Touch interface is a wall mounted interface used to connect to the RTU Open controller to access the control information, read sensor values, and maintenance.
+Wall Mounted Equipment Touch - The Equipment Touch is a wall mounted interface used to connect to the RTU Open to access the control information, read sensor values, and maintenance.
 This is an accessory interface that does not come with the RTU Open controller.
-You wire the Equipment Touch interface to the RTU Open controller's J13 local access port.
+Wire the Equipment Touch to the RTU Open's J13 local access port.
 There are 2 password protected levels in the display (User and Admin).
 See the Equipment Touch Installation and Setup Guide for more information.
-See Appendix A for navigation and screen content.
+See Appendix A of the guide for navigation and screen content.

-FIELD ASSISTANT - Field Assistant is a computer program included with the purchase of the Tech Tool Kit (USB-TKIT).
+Field Assistant - Field Assistant is a computer program included with the purchase of the Tech Tool Kit (USB-TKIT).
 This is a field Tech Tool to set-up, service, or download application software to the RTU Open controller and includes a USB Link Cable.
 The link cable connects a USB port to the J12 local access port.
-The Field Assistant's menu structure is similar and functions the same as i-Vu controller.
-See Fig. 84.
+The Field Assistant's menu structure is similar and functions the same as i-Vu® controls.
+See Fig. 109.